Doctors Note Logo

 Why Weakness Post-Enema is a Sign of Electrolyte Shock: Your Urgent Next Steps

-Weakness after an enema, especially a coffee enema, may signal a dangerous electrolyte imbalance or shock and requires you to stop enemas immediately, lie down with legs elevated, and sip water or an electrolyte solution slowly.
-Monitor for red flags such as irregular heartbeat, confusion, or worsening dizziness.
+Feeling weak after an enema—particularly a coffee enema—can be a warning sign of electrolyte imbalance or shock.
+Stop all enemas immediately, lie down with your legs elevated, and slowly sip water or an electrolyte solution.
+Seek emergency care if you experience irregular heartbeat, confusion, fainting, or worsening dizziness.

 answer background